JimMcL/YetAnotherTracker/README.md

 Use `--display-contours` to display contours on the feedback window, and `--display-rectangle` to display contour bounding rectangles.

 Tracked objects are created from the contour centroids.
+Specify option `--display-centroid` to draw circles around contour centroids.
 ___

 <a id="Tracks"></a>